 5. Creative Brochures

 When designing a brochure, seek a designer who can help you choose the colours and shapes.
-Brochures with different shapes can stand out and can quickly attract the audience.
+The goal is to make the design stand out while displayed on a brochure holder.
 Shapes that pop out of a brochure create a 3D look, which adds an element of interest.
 This is just an example.
 There are many other creative ideas that you can use to make your brochure distinct from others.

 6. Geometric Brochures